Biking Superhighways: Guide to Cycling for Medium-Distance Travel

 Cycling highway with many junctions

 The most efficient bike highways are direct and have few interruptions, which is where dedicated bike paths come in.
 Although a similar thing can be achieved with bike lanes, using separate bike paths with bridges and underpasses means bikers who are passing through don’t need to ride across road intersections.
+Keeping it separate makes cycle journeys faster, but it also avoids slowing down all of your road traffic.
+In busy areas of the city that’s potentially very important.

 In practice, of course, it’ll be a mix of bike lanes, bike paths and basic pavements as you make compromises.
 Adding a crosswalk on a quieter side street means you can let cyclists cross away from main junctions.
 I’ve explained how to do that here.